shubhmadhavan/obsidian-forced-reading-mode/README.md

 # obsidian-forced-reading-mode
-An Obsidian Plugin that forces reading mode, controllable using keyboard shortcuts and the ribbon menu
+An Obsidian Plugin that forces reading mode, making it persistent.
+Plugin is controllable using both keyboard shortcuts and the ribbon menu item.

 ## Installation
 - Download the zip file from [Releases](https://github.com/shubhmadhavan/obsidian-forced-reading-mode/releases)